You'll Always Find Your Way Back Home

-"You'll Always Find Your Way Back Home" is a country pop song written for the 2009 film Hannah Montana: The Movie.
-The song is performed by Hannah Montana, a character Miley Cyrus portrays in the film.
-The song was written by American singer-songwriter Taylor Swift and American singer Martin Johnson.
-A karaoke version of the song is available in the soundtrack's karaoke series.
-The song is musically country pop and pop rock.
-Lyrically, the track is about staying grounded and going back to one's roots.
+"You'll Always Find Your Way Back Home" is a song performed by American singer Miley Cyrus as Hannah Montana.
+Written by American singer-songwriters Taylor Swift and Martin Johnson for the 2009 film Hannah Montana: The Movie, the country pop and pop rock song is about staying grounded and going back to one's roots.

-The song received critical success for its use in the film.
-"You'll Always Find Your Way Back Home" was met with average-to-low commercial outcomes for Cyrus in several countries, compared to those of her previous efforts as Montana.
-It reached its highest international peak in the Canadian Hot 100, at number thirty-six.
-The song was qualified for gold by the Recording Industry Association of America (RIAA) and received a music video to coincide with the home release of Hannah Montana: The Movie.
+The song received positive reviews from music critics for its use in the film.
+"You'll Always Find Your Way Back Home" underperformed commercially compared to Cyrus' other singles, peaking at 81 on the Billboard Hot 100 in the United States and 76 in Canada.
+The song was certified gold by the Recording Industry Association of America (RIAA) for sales exceeding 500,000 units.
+A music video was released in March 2009 to coincide with the home release of Hannah Montana: The Movie.

-Development
+Background and release

-Singer-songwriter Taylor Swift became involved with Hannah Montana: The Movie when filmmakers emailed her specifically to request the use of her music in the film.
+American singer-songwriter Taylor Swift became involved with Hannah Montana: The Movie when filmmakers emailed her specifically to request the use of her music in the film.
 Swift agreed to make a cameo appearance in the film to sing "Crazier" as well as to co-write a song with Boys Like Girls lead singer Martin Johnson.
 In an interview with MTV, Johnson described working with Swift:

 "You'll Always Find Your Way Back Home" is used as the closing number of Hannah Montana: The Movie.
 In the film, Cyrus performs as popstar Hannah Montana onstage at an outdoor fundraiser to save her hometown's treasured park from developers.
 More than 2,000 extras were used to film the scene.
+A karaoke version of the song is available in the soundtrack's karaoke series.

 Composition

 "You'll Always Find Your Way Back Home", according to AllMusic, embodies the album's theme of merging country and pop music.
 It is set in common time with a fast rock tempo of 160 beats per minute.
 The song is written in the key of E♭ major.
 Cyrus' vocals span one octave, from B♭3 to B4.
-The song has the following chord progression, E♭5—D5—E♭5.
+The song uses the chord progression E♭5—D5—E♭5.
 Like the film, the lyrics discuss importance of one's roots.
-Warren Truitt of About.com believed it conveyed "the sentiment that even pop stars find safe haven in their home town".
+Warren Truitt of About.com opined it conveyed "the sentiment that even pop stars find safe haven in their home town".

-The first few lyrics of the song's chorus are almost identical to the opening verse in Hilary Duff's song "So Yesterday", which was released in 2003.
+The first few lyrics of the song's chorus are almost identical to the opening verse in Hilary Duff's song "So Yesterday" (2003).